misomip/misomip.github.io/misomip2_dir/misomip2_MIPkit-Perturbations_README.md

 <br>

-### Ocean forcing perturbation (lateral boundary conditions) (A1vw, W1vw)
+### Ocean forcing perturbation (lateral boundary conditions) (\*-warm experiments)

 ```
 Ocean_p_*_climatology_MISOMIP2.nc
 Ocean_vw_*_climatology_MISOMIP2.nc
 ```

-These files are needed to prescribe an anomaly at the lateral boundaries of regional ocean and sea-ice models in the A1vw and W1vw experiments.
+These files are needed to prescribe an anomaly at the lateral boundaries of regional ocean and sea-ice models in the \*-warm experiments.
 The data come from the global 0.25° NEMO simulations described in [Mathiot and Jourdain (2023)](https://doi.org/10.5194/egusphere-2023-1606), including a simulation forced by the aformentioned perturbation of the atmospheric forcing.

 Given that the method to do this is open and may be done either in the physical space or in the (T,S) space, we provide both the present-day (Oceanp) and the very warm future (Oceanvw) monthly climatologies rather than the anomalies.
 Variables are gathered in 5 types of files: